 Racism and its associated injustices have created barriers for people of color since the beginnings of our nation.
 We see its effects in all of our systems, from unequal medical care to discrimination in housing, employment, education, and the justice system—and beyond.

-How do race and racism affect health?
+How does racism affect health?

-In connection with past and current Robert Wood Johnson Foundation (RWJF) programs aimed at reducing health disparities and advancing health equity, this collection includes research findings and perspectives on the connections between race, racism and health.
+In connection with past and current Robert Wood Johnson Foundation (RWJF) programs aimed at reducing health inequities and advancing health equity, this collection includes research findings and perspectives on the connections between race, racism and health.

 To reach a Culture of Health, we must be honest about the fact that too many people in the United States start behind, and stay behind, because they don’t have the same opportunities as others.
 If we don’t focus on and tackle structural racism, we simply can’t make progress toward health equity in America.